Centiq/sap-hana/documentation/ansible/system-design-deployment/app/prepare-ini.md

 ### Generating unattended installation parameter `inifile` for Addtional Application Server

 This section covers the manual generation of the ABAP AAS (Additional Application Server) unattended install file.
+The inifile can be used for mulitple installations, therefor this process will only be required to be completed once irrespective of the number of AASes you wish to deploy.

 :hand: To generate the AAS inifiles you must have a fully built HANA DB and ASCS.